PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 argument-free callback.
 Multiplicity-aware accounting replaces seven direct owner calls with seven stable IDs while preserving 120 effective ordered calls.
 The new explicit seven-owner efficiency fixture observes one graph-index build.

+The singleton-reshape cluster is now characterized without production changes.
+It has four keyword-only switches: three independently guard layout-transpose, reshape-only duplicate-fanout, and multi-branch-gate owners, while the fourth is forwarded to the always-active singleton-spatial owner's CONCAT-post-transpose policy.
+Seven owners form the unconditional base under one main-model scope.
+The layout-optimization caller selects layout plus multi-branch owners and the default spatial policy for a nine-owner sequence.
+The terminal caller selects duplicate fanout, disables the spatial post-transpose policy, and runs eight owners.
+Focused contracts freeze all ten owner contracts/order, exact guards, the two specialized owner keywords, defaults, both caller forms, and all four boundaries.